Orthopaedic Technology is a growing career in New England, with NHTI having the only program. Job Placement for graduates is excellent.

 - Personal Interview;

-- Applicants must write an essay on their desire to enter the Orthopaedic Technology program; instructions on how to complete this requirement are available from the Admissions Office at (603) 230-4011, or you may access the instructions for completing this requirement here in PDF format;
+- Applicants must write an essay on their desire to enter the Orthopaedic Technology program; instructions on how to complete this requirement are available from the Admissions Office at (603) 230-4011, or you may access the instructions for completing this requirement here in the Orthopaedic Technology Admission Essay Requirements (PDF);

 - Applicants must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for health care providers/professional rescuer.
 This is to be done after acceptance.